Basement Renovation Guide

 |---|---|---|---|

-3.2 Key Approval Authorities in Dubai — Which One Covers You
+3.2 Key Approval Authorities — Which One Covers You

 4. How to Apply Demarcation at Dubai Municipality for Basement Renovation

-Demarcation is the official process of formally defining, registering, and recording the boundaries, footprint, and approved use of a construction or renovation project in Dubai Municipality’s records.
-For basement projects, it means officially registering which space is being renovated, what its intended use will be after renovation, the exact boundary of the work, and the licensed engineer or contractor taking responsibility for the scope.
-Without a demarcation record, Dubai Municipality has no visibility of your project — and the work is technically unregistered in the system.
+Demarcation is the official process of formally defining, registering, and recording the boundaries, footprint, and approved use of a renovation project in Dubai Municipality’s records.
+For basement projects, it means officially registering which space is being renovated, its intended use after renovation, the exact boundary of work, and the licensed engineer taking responsibility.
+Without a demarcation record, Dubai Municipality has no visibility of your project — the work is technically unregistered in the system.

 4.1 When Basement Renovation Requires Demarcation